millicentli/BERT-kNN/README.md

+This current work focuses on adapting kNN-LMs for Temporal QA

 This repository contains code for ["BERT-kNN: Adding a kNN Search Component to Pretrained Language Models for Better QA"](https://arxiv.org/pdf/2005.00766.pdf).
 The repository is forked from https://github.com/facebookresearch/LAMA and adapted accordingly.